ajagnanan/openshift-sonar/README.md

     http://sonar-$yournamespace.rhcloud.com

-The default sonar user is admin/admin
+The default sonar user is admin/admin.

 A database migration might be needed.
-If a maintenance paged is is shown, go to this url for setup
+If a maintenance paged is shown, go to this url for setup

     http://sonar-$yournamespace.rhcloud.com/setup